favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>📍 <code>DOMAINS</code> contains the domains to update.</summary>

 The value of `DOMAINS` should be a list of fully qualified domain names separated by commas.
-For example, `DOMAINS=example.org,www.example.org,example.io` instructs the tool to manage the domains `example.org`, `www.example.org`, and `example.io`.
-These domains do not have to be in the same zone---the tool will identify their zones automatically.
+For example, `DOMAINS=example.org,www.example.org,example.io` instructs the updater to manage the domains `example.org`, `www.example.org`, and `example.io`.
+These domains do not have to be in the same zone---the updater will identify their zones automatically.
 </details>

 ### 🚀 Step 3: Building the Container